Further to the South-East, in Flores are the Komodo Islands. Home of the Komodo Dragon or Komodo monitor.

 Komodo, Padar, and Rinca island are the top three most prominent islands in Komodo National Park, and they are all worth a visit.

 The breathtakingly beautiful landscape on Padar Island is second to none.
 This island is the perfect place for a scenic hike, and it offers a spectacular photo opportunity from one of Indonesia’s most beautiful viewpoints.
 A hike up the main peak of this mountain will take approximately 2 to 3 hours.
-Therefore, you should prepared and bring comfortable shoes, clothing, a lot of water, and sunscreen as it could get very hot.
+Therefore, you should prepare and bring comfortable shoes, clothing, a lot of water, and sunscreen as it could get very hot.

 It will, however, be worth it once you get there.
 The top viewpoint at Padar is incredible.
 You will be swept away by the surrounding gorgeous greenery, turquoise water, and blue sky.
 The island has a giant X shape, with three bays where you can see a white beach, black beach, and pink beach.
 Padar Lookout is easily one of the most epic landscapes in Indonesia.